aidanm3341/cmel/README.md

 Here are the features which separate `Cmel` from `Lox`.

-- Support from 2^24 constant values in a script
+- Support for 2^24 constant values in a script
 - Local `const` values
 - Has a `break` statement to exit from loops early
+- Built-ins
+  - `input()` to get a string from stdin

 ## Usage